The Southern End of the M7 Motorway

 If you start the M7 bike run from Edmondson Park station, its 1km road dash to Camden Valley Way.
 From there its easy riding on the northern side to the start of the M7.
 And you are on your way.
 If you are finishing or starting this journey, good old McDonald's and a Petrol station are on Camden Valley way and this is the last drink break till you leave the M7 cycleway.
 In other words a long time so stock up and toilet break.

 So I then rode for 30km and turned off at the very easy to find Rooty Hill Station just after a gigantic Rooty Hill sign.
-To get your bearings, the mid point is around the M4 and Parramatta Rd.
+To get your bearings, the mid point is around the M4 and the Great Western Highway.

 Riding the M7 is a breeze as the photos will show but I did encounter a closed section at near Kesley St in Middleton Grange.
 This was due to flooding and I guess the bike trail went low under the M7 itself and was flooded.
 Instructions for going around that section were on the closed gates.

 Notes: For less drama on the M7 Cycleway

 • You should be able to change a inner tube or fix a puncture.
 Unless its the weekend, help is a distance away in some places and no one is coming to pick you up because they can't.
 There are a few places to get off the trail, so you could lock you bike somewhere and get help after walking a bit.

 •If you have a fast, thin wheeled bike in the garage, take that over the mountain bike.
 Its a smooth trail and you need speed to get up the hills.
 Otherwise, make sure you are running on full recommended pressure.